breynisson/RepResearch_PA2/PeerAssessment2.md

 ```

-From the two tables, tornados seem to be the most harmful weather effect to population health across the United States.
+From the two tables, we see that Tornados are the most harmful weather events to public health.

 ### The analysis of Fatalities and Injuries.
 State-by-state analysis.